 Listening to the orders or advice of the surgeon is the best way to guarantee a speedy, uneventful recovery after surgery.
 It’s important that the patient have someone to help him immediately after the procedure.
 That means having someone to drive him home, stay with him overnight and generally assist him.
 It can be difficult to ask for help, but it’s an essential part of the recovery process.

 A surgeon will most likely give a patient a list of things to avoid in the first few weeks after surgery.
 It’s important that a man take the list to heart.
 Trying to exercise or play a sport before the doctor says it’s okay to do so can affect the results of the surgery or lead to the nose being injured.

 Triple board certified facial plastic surgeon Dr. Jeffrey Epstein specializes in rhinoplasty, including both primary and revision procedures.
-Dr. Epstein sees patients, both male and female, in both New York City and Miami.
+Dr. Epstein sees patients, both male and female, in Miami.
 To learn more about your rhinoplasty options, schedule a consultation with him today.
-Call (212) 759-3484 for an appointment in New York City.
 Call (305) 666-1774 for a consultation in Miami.